rockettheme/docs/Docs/joomla/templates/nuance/demo_module_10.md

 This area of the front page is a **mod_custom** module.
 You will find the settings used in our demo below.

+To replicate the "pop up" effect as you click on the images in this module, you will need to have the **RokBox** extension installed and activated.

 >> Any **mod_custom** (Custom HTML) modules are best handled using either RokPad or no editor as a WYSIWYG editor can cause issues with any code that exists in the **Custom Output** field.

 ### Details